22 Brown Types of Caterpillars

 by Judy Gallagher is licensed under CC BY 2.0

-The Eastern Tent Caterpillar is one of the most recognizable types of brown caterpillars, known for their distinctive tent-like webs that they create in the branches of trees.
+The Eastern Tent Caterpillar is one of the most recognizable types of brown caterpillar.
+It is known for its distinctive tent-like webs that it creates in the branches of trees.

-These brown types of caterpillars are commonly found in the eastern parts of the United States and Canada and can be identified by their brown and black striped bodies.
+These brown caterpillars are commonly found in the eastern parts of the United States and Canada and can be identified by their brown and black striped bodies.

 Eastern Tent Caterpillars typically feed on the leaves of deciduous trees, such as cherry, apple, and oak.

-Interestingly, Eastern Tent Caterpillars have a unique social behavior where they live in groups and cooperate in constructing their tents.
+Interestingly, Eastern Tent Caterpillars have a unique social behavior: They live in groups and cooperate in constructing their tents.

 The caterpillars will emerge from their tents to feed during the day and return to sleep and rest at night.